jacoborus/boxes/README.md

 // box is  { a: "abc", o: { x: 1 } }

-// box is an immutable proxy of the origin box === origin; // false box.a === origin.a; // true
+// box is a deep immutable proxy of the origin box === origin; // false box.a === origin.a; // true
 box.o === origin.o; // false